 No. Whatever grade you are at now, please don’t stop what you are doing as all the knowledge and skills you acquire will be relevant.
 For more information on how to upgrade your membership, please email email@example.com or call us on +44 (0)116 257 3200.

-Only if you don’t complete your 30 hours of CPD annually and complete the IOSH Ethical Practice in OSH e-learning and assessment.
+Only if you don’t complete your 30 hours of CPD annually, along with the IOSH Ethical Practice in OSH e-learning and Assessment.

-Associate Members currently represent a very small proportion (just over 1%) of IOSH members and the grade is not widely recognised or understood.
+Associate Members currently represent a very small proportion (just over 1 per cent) of IOSH members, and the grade is not widely recognised or understood.
 Most Associate Members would be eligible to upgrade to Technical Member or Certified Member, based on qualifications and experience.
-For more information on the new grades and assessment structure, please review the final grades structure document or contact our Professional Development and Standards team on +44 (0)116 257 3200 or email email@example.com.

 We are doing this because widespread feedback from members, employers and recruiters indicated that the name is misleading, suggesting a lower level of OSH professional.
 In fact, many Graduate Members are highly experienced.
 We would therefore expect a significant proportion of current Graduate Members to be eligible for Chartered status.
-We proposed Certified Member as one of a number of alternatives in our May 2020 survey and the majority of respondents agreed that it was a suitable replacement.
-Since then, the IOSH Board of Trustees has agreed that the new membership grades and entry requirements should be implemented.
+We proposed Certified Member as one of several alternatives in our May 2020 survey and most respondents agreed that it was a suitable replacement.

-No. Retired membership will continue as it stands today and you will be recognised as a retired member no longer active.
+No. Retired membership will continue as it stands today, and you will be recognised as a retired member who is no longer active.

 When the new membership grades structure is implemented, every member will receive a communication outlining their personal transition plan.
 This plan will set out their individual requirements for the 12-month transition period.